MatthiasKunnen/chanwg/README.md

 }
 ```

-Using `chanwg`'s WaitGroup, this can be achieved without leaking any goroutines as follows:
+Using `chanwg`'s WaitGroup, this can be achieved without as follows:

 ```go
 import (